MuhammadHannan246/MuhammadHannan246/README.md

 <h2 align="left">Hi 👋!
-My name is Muhammad Hannan and I'm a Data Science and Machine Learning Engineer, from Karachi, Pakistan</h2>
+My name is Muhammad Hannan and I'm a Machine Learning Engineer, from Pakistan</h2>

 ###